dorianps/TLEprediction/README.md

 >**Why is Freesurfer parcellation needed?**
 *To know where to look in the PET image and get the right asymmetries of signal and signal variance.*
 **Why can't you do everything in Matlab or everything in R?**
-*R has the 'brglm' package which allows to run penalized logistic regression, Matlab doesn't.*
+*R can run easily run penalized logistic regression, but has limited resources for image processing.*
-*Matlab has the SPM toolbox which allows to register images, R is behind with packages for that purpose, existing packages are complex and platform dependent.*
+*Matlab can do image processing through SPM, but has limited resources for penalized regression.*
-*I may work on unifying the pipeline if there are numerous requests.*
+*Unifying the pipeline in a single software may be an option for the future.*
 **When will the training data be available?**
-*We are waiting for IRB approval since March 2015.
-We will wait for their decision, and if the publication request is declined, we may provide predefined bootstrapped models, which may limit the randomness of predictions and require further downloads.
-But at least you will be able to run predictions.*
+*The training data is available since July 1, 2015*

 *****
 **PREDICTION EXAMPLE:**